BAkinmarin/the-cleaning-hack-calculator/README.md

 ## A Python command line calculator
-> This application is a Python-based calculator for a real business, The Cleaning Hack.
-The application is used to produce a free cleaning estimate for potential clients.
-The application requires the user to enter their full name, mobile number and email address which is validated prior to prompting the user to enter the details required to produce an estimate i.e. number of bedrooms, bathrooms, living spaces and any other rooms.
-These details are also validated prior to them being uploaded to a Google Worksheet which the business owner will reference when initiating follow-up actions with the client.
+> This application is a Python-based calculator designed for The Cleaning Hack, a real business.
+It generates free cleaning estimates for potential clients.

+> Users are required to enter their full name, mobile number, and email address, which are validated before they can proceed to input details needed for the estimate, such as the number of bedrooms, bathrooms, living spaces and, any other rooms.

+> These details are also validated before being uploaded to a Google Worksheet, which the business owner uses to initiate follow-up actions with the client.

 #### Designed and Developed by Bola Akinmarin